overture-stack/website/markdown/documentation/arranger/installation/installation.md

   - **Arranger-server:** The server-side application

   - **Elasticsearch:** Configured with default username `elastic` and password `myelasticpassword`.
-For more details on modifying these values prior to deployment, refer to our documentation on [configuring Elasticsearch](/documentation/arranger/installation/authentication).
+For more details on modifying these values prior to deployment, refer to our documentation on <a href="/documentation/arranger/installation/authentication" target="_blank">configuring Elasticsearch</a>
+.

+  - <a href="https://www.elastic.co/kibana" target="_blank">Kibana</a>
-  - [**Kibana**](https://www.elastic.co/kibana): Elastic's tool for visualizing indices
+: Elastic's tool for visualizing indices

 If the installation is successful, you should see the following message: